Loweel/zabov-old/README.md

 - port is the port number.
 Usually is 53
 - proto is the protocol.
 Choices are "udp", "tcp", "tcp/udp"
+- ipaddr is the port to listen to.
+Maybe empty, (which will result in listening to 0.0.0.0) to avoid issues with docker.
 - upstream: upstream DNS where to forward the DNS query.
 Comma separated list of IP:PORT
 - singlefilters: comma separated list of download URLs, for blacklists following the "singlefilter" schema.
 - doublefilters: comma separated list of download URLs, for blacklists following the "doublefilter" schema.